mailchimp/wordpress/README.md

 	- run `export CYPRESS_MAILCHIMP_PASSWORD="your mailchimp password"`
       - Do not forget to escape any special characters with `\`. `echo $CYPRESS_MAILCHIMP_PASSWORD` to ensure the password is set correctly.
     - **NOTE:** Use a test account that does not require 2FA.
 2FA will fail some of the tests.
+5. Name the audience in your Mailchimp test account "10up".
+Required for `settings.test.js`.
-5. Run `npm run cypress:run`.
+6. Run `npm run cypress:run`.
 You can also run `npm run cypress:open` to run tests in UI mode.

+#### E2E tests notes
+- You must run `connect.test.js` before `settings.test.js` in order to log the user in.
+Otherwise, all settings tests will fail.

 ## Support Level